FallCon

 The event started as a group of wargamers putting up their own money to rent the hall for the weekend and play games with a few of their friends. in 2010 FallCon had approximately 400 attendees, and has expanded 5–10% per year since.
 In 2015 FallCon has an extensive 1400+ boardgame library listed on boardgamegeek.com under the user name DBezzant.
 FallCon holds a 400 used game auction that only takes 2hrs to complete on the Saturday evening of the event.

 2015 FallCon announced some changes to the line-up of their event, including a giant version of King of Tokyo.
 The online signup for hosted games has been reduced to only the select few staples of FallCon: 12 Man Titan, Formula De, Roborally and Circus Maximus.
-Several gameshow type events has also been added, including Wheel of Fortune, Wits & Wagers and Things in a Box, and a Family Game Zone has been added.
+Several game show type events has also been added, including Wheel of Fortune, Wits & Wagers and Things in a Box, and a Family Game Zone has been added.

-FallCon 365 is a directive managed by one of the FallCon Ambassadors to expand the Boardgame community to the general public.
-This directive hosts approximately a dozen different free gaming events each month.
-These events a generally held at local game stores, the Legion 285, or at several Calgary Co-Op grocery store community rooms.
-Ambassadors bring games from their own library and/or FallCons' library for others to play at the events.
-These events are hosted by an ambassador and several usually attend to teach games to attendees.
+FallCon 365 is a directive managed by the FallCon Gaming Society to expand the Boardgame community to the general public.
+This directive hosts several online and in-person gaming events each month.
+These events a generally held at local game stores, Co-Op grocery store community rooms, or online at Board Game Arena.
+Meetup Hosts bring games from their own library and/or FallCons' library for others to play at the events.
 These smaller events usually have 20–60 attendees with 35 on average.
-FallCon Ambassadors are called upon several times in a year to host boardgame events at other large conventions in Calgary.
-Otafest 2015 had 9000 attendees and FallCon had on hand many Anime Themed boardgames for the Anime Convention.
-Comic Expos' boardgame room in 2013 was run by FallCon Ambassadors.
-Geekmoot 2015 had a dozen or more Ambassadors volunteer their time to run the boardgame room.
+The FallCon External Events team is also called upon several times in a year to host boardgame events at other large conventions in Calgary.
+At GameCon Canada 2023, FallCon hosted a large open board gaming area with many volunteers in attendance to share our love of board games.
+FallCon also hosts the board game room at the annual Otafest convention where they have on hand many Anime Themed boardgames for the Anime Convention.
+Geekmoot 2015 had a dozen or more volunteers give their time to run the boardgame room.
+In 2013, Comic Expos' boardgame room was run by FallCon Volunteers.